pranshuj73/portfolio/src/pages/blog/posts/rickrolling-friends.md

 ---
 layout: ../../../layouts/PostLayout.astro
-title: I made a website to rickroll my friends
+title: Making a website to rickroll my friends
 description: One of my best pranks yet!
 I made a website that rickrolls you when you solve a puzzle.
 ---
 For a long time, I've wanted to use my skills for the greater good, like trolling my friends.
 Then I had a genius idea: